Haralson County Vehicle Impound Guide

 Required Documents

-• Valid Driver's License: You (or someone retrieving the vehicle on your behalf) must have a valid driver's license.
+• Valid driver's license: You (or the person retrieving the vehicle on your behalf) must have a valid driver's license.
+If your license is suspended due to the DUI arrest, you cannot retrieve the vehicle yourself.

-• Proof of Insurance: Current insurance information for the vehicle.
+• Proof of insurance: You need to show proof of current and valid insurance coverage for the vehicle.

 If You Don't Have a Valid License